Build an MCP Server

 search_playswith{"query": "RAG"} - Check “Resources” tab

-Step 6: Configure for VS Codeโ
+Step 6: Configure for Your Editor

 .vscode/mcp.json